c3sr/go-onnxruntime/README.md

 Examples of using the Go Onnxruntime binding to do model inference are under [examples](examples) .

+## TODO

+Getting the correct timestamp is not on the official release of onnxruntime, please track this [issue](https://github.com/microsoft/onnxruntime/issues/4555/) and this [pull request](https://github.com/microsoft/onnxruntime/pull/4994).

 ## Credits

 Some of the logic of conversion between Go types and Ort::Values is borrowed from [go-pytorch](https://github.com/rai-project/go-pytorch).